 Step 3: Make Sure You Have Windows Suited for Air Conditioner Installation

 Not all window types are ideal candidates to house window-mounted air conditioners.

-Most window air conditioning units are specially designed to fit into double-hung windows, which have a fixed upper pane and a bottom pane that opens.
-However, some units can also be mounted on sliding windows or on casement windows.
-Manufacturers will typically indicate what type of windows their ACUs can be installed on.
+Most window air conditioning systems are specially designed to fit into double-hung windows, which have a fixed upper pane and a bottom pane that opens.
+However, some air conditioners can also be mounted on sliding windows or on casement windows.
+Manufacturers will typically indicate what type of windows their ACUs can be placed on.

-Note – For rooms with windows that have no opening mechanism, the air conditioning units can be mounted on the walls instead.
-However, this is not advisable to do if you are renting because you would need to bore an opening into the wall which can be against your leasing contract with your landlord.
+Note – For rooms with windows that have no opening mechanism, the air conditioning systems can be mounted on the walls instead.
+However, this is not advisable to do if you are renting because you would need to bore a window opening into the wall which can be against your leasing contract with your landlord.
 In such cases, it’s best to always check first.

 Step 4: Get A/C Brackets if Needed

 Properly-installed window air conditioners are usually able to sit securely in place without the need for additional support from an A/C bracket.
-However, heavier units that weigh around or more than 100 pounds would require additional support.
+However, heavier air conditioners that weigh around or more than 100 pounds would require additional support.
 Commonly, A/C brackets are sold separately from the air-conditioning unit.

 Can You Install Window Air Conditioning Unit By Yourself?